nenoalmeida/chatapp/README.md

 # Elixir/Phoenix Chat Application

+Synopsis:
  This is my first project using the framework Phoenix.
-The aim is to do an Chat Application.
+The aim is to do an Chat Application who will be used to interact with people.

 To start your Phoenix app: